st10446961/part1/README.md

          -memory and recall
          -sentiment detection

-The chatBot focuses mainly on Cyber Security
+The chatBot focuses mainly on Cyber Security about :
+      -phishing
+      -password safety
+      -scamming
+      -security

 ## Usage
 users can interact with the chatBot by: